 - The exact step-by-step process of how to build a music marketing strategy required to make you sweet streams

-- How to grow your Spotify streams, monthly listeners, and fans even if you’re totally new
+- How to grow your Spotify stream count, monthly listeners, and fans even if you’re totally new

 Otherwise, good luck on your next release, my friend! 🙂